sparkfun/Big_Easy_Driver/README.md

 For custom licensing terms, please contact the project author - Brian Schmalz at brian@schmalzhaus.com

-->This is a collaboration with Brian Schmalz.<-
+_This is a collaboration with Brian Schmalz._